marhoy/nrk-download/README.md

 The tool is written in Python, and has been tested under both Linux, MacOS and Windows.

 ## What is different?
 When you download a program with this tool, it doesn't just download that file.
-If the program is part of a series, a directory for that series and season is created.
+If the program is part of a series, directories for that series and season is created.
 And the file is automatically named according to its episode and season number.
 Subtitles and additional images are also automatically downloaded.
-The subtitles are also included in the .m4v-file, so you could decide to delete the .srt-file.
+The subtitles are automatically embedded in the .m4v-file, so you could decide to delete the .srt-file.
 (I have found that in some tools (like VLC), the support for included subtitles is not perfect.
-That's why the .srt-file is also there.)
+That's why the separate .srt-file is also there.)

 The idea behind this is that the downloaded programs should integrate seamlessly into you favorite media server, e.g. [Plex](http://www.plex.tv).
 If you for example download all the episodes of the very popular series SKAM, you would get a directory-structure like this: